-"picturesque" build site.
+November 2007 post in which the show's producers describe their close encounter with the deer, the audience posted 112 comments (as of 22 November 2008).
+Many of these comments examined the "picturesque" build site.
 One commenter, Therese, exclaims, "I agree with other [sic] to leave the site as undisturbed as possible since it is so magnificent.
-When you look as s[sic] omething like this, you just have to feel closer to God and His touch on this earth.
-Makes me feel responsible to help keep it that way."
+When you look as [sic] something like this, you just have to feel closer to God and His touch on this earth."
 Terra Fitts adds, "I absolutely 'love' this piece of land...
 I can imagine sitting in a handmade rocker, blanket snuggled around, drinking a cup of coffee and watching the morning sun melting the mist coming off the lake on a beautiful autumn morning.
 It would be very peaceful to see the full moon reflected upon the still waters on a warm summer night and have a cool breeze softly blowing."
 And Carrie Miracle says, "The new land for the blog cabin is just gorgeous!
 The lake views are just beautiful and animals to see is Exciting [sic]."